If you’re wondering how much it costs to open a bank account, you’re not alone.

 Don’t get us wrong, Singapore is a beautiful place to visit.
-But as one of the most expensive cities on earth, there are easier ways to go about the process.
+But as one of the most expensive cities on the planet, there are easier ways to go about the process.

 And seeing as you’re traveling for the purpose of opening a bank account, don’t forget that you will need to be at the bank during regular working hours.
-So depending on how you value your time, you should factor in your cost of not being able to work during those days also.
+So depending on how you value your time, you should factor in the cost of not being able to work during those days.